Infinity Mirrored Room

 Free for L.A.
 County residents Mon–Fri 3–5pm at museum ticketing desk (closed first Tue of the month); parking $20.

-The NHM’s original Beaux Arts structure was the first museum building in L.A., opening in 1913 with Exposition Park itself.
-The more recent Otis Booth Pavilion welcomes visitors into the museum with a six-story glass entrance featuring a stunning, 63-foot-long fin whale skeleton, while on the Exposition Park-facing side, the new NHM Commons wing is home to Gnatalie the Green Dino, who’s always free to visit.
-Highlights of the museum include the gem and mineral hall, spectacularly presented dinosaur and mammal fossils, the 3.5-acre urban nature gardens and “Becoming L.A.,” which examines the Los Angeles region’s history from its origins to the present day.
+The NHM’s original Beaux Arts structure was the first museum building in L.A., opening in 1913 along with Exposition Park itself.
+The more recent Otis Booth Pavilion welcomes visitors into the museum with a six-story glass entrance featuring a stunning, 63-foot-long fin whale skeleton, while on the Exposition Park–facing side, the new NHM Commons wing is home to Gnatalie the Green Dino, who’s always free to visit.
+Highlights of the museum include the gem and mineral hall, spectacularly presented dinosaur and mammal fossils, taxidermy-filled diorama halls, the 3.5-acre urban nature gardens and “Becoming Los Angeles,” which examines the region’s history from its origins to the present day.

 Advertising